Writing for LSE COVID-19

 Biography and contributor photo

-We’re proud of our contributors, so we like to give them full attribution.
-Please send us a three to four line biographical note, with your academic position, research interests, and details of your two most recent books.
+Please send us a three to four line biographical note, with your academic position, research interests, and details of any recent books.

 Our editing process

-In most cases submitted articles will be reviewed speedily by the editors, who will edit the piece to ensure it reaches as wide an audience as possible.
+In most cases submitted articles will be reviewed speedily by the editor.
 Once these edits are complete, we will send you the final version of the article, and give you an opportunity to make any corrections.